 Many operating expenses (OpEX) are likely to be included in current liabilities.
 Capital expenditure (CapEx), by contrast, is not.
 CapEx usually involves significant investment and potentially long-term debt.
 Theoretically, however, it is possible for CapEx to be included.

 In accounting, liabilities are categorised according to their due date.
 At a minimum, total liabilities will be split out into current liabilities and long-term liabilities.
 Usually, both current liabilities and long-term liabilities are further split out into more detailed categories.

 Even if this is not, technically, an accounting requirement, it can be very helpful for people reading financial statements.
 For example, a company with current liabilities made up mostly of deferred revenue is in a very different position from a company with current liabilities made up mostly of interest payments.

 Similarly, on the side of long-term liabilities, a company that has a lot of capital expenditure (such as purchasing new equipment), is in a very different position from one that is simply dealing with the cost of previous borrowing.

 Valuing current liabilities

 Some current liabilities will have a set cost but many will be variable.
 For example, debts may have variable interest rates.
-Employers may have to pay more income tax if employees work overtime.
-Companies receiving deferred revenue may incur extra costs when they fulfill their obligation to their customer.
+Employers may have to pay more income tax and insurance if employees work overtime.
+Companies receiving deferred revenue may incur extra costs when they fulfil their obligation to their customer.

 On the one hand, companies have an obligation to predict these costs as accurately as they can.
 Firstly, they need to budget for them.
 Secondly, they often form a key element of both short-term and long-term financial planning.